JM de Guzman

-Juan Miguel Gob de Guzman (born September 9, 1988), popularly known by his screen name JM de Guzman, is a Filipino actor, mixed martial artist, model and singer.
+Juan Miguel "JM" Gob de Guzman (born September 9, 1988) is a Filipino actor, mixed martial artist, model and singer.
 He is currently working as an exclusive talent of Star Magic.

 Early life and career

-JM de Guzman's mother is Han Carteciano Gob while his father is Ronniel De Guzman.
+Juan Miguel Gob de Guzman's mother is Han Carteciano Gob while his father is Ronniel De Guzman.
 JM started his career as a print and TV model.
 He was a cast in Ang TV 2 (as JM "Butik" de Guzman), where his batchmates include Shaina Magdayao and Denise Laurel.
 During his elementary and high school years, he studied at Lourdes School of Quezon City.

 In 2005, he was accepted at the University of the Philippines in Diliman, where he took up Certificate in Theater Arts, majoring in Performance Studies.
 He apprenticed as an actor and production staff under the university's college-based theater group, Dulaang UP.

 In 2006, he joined the UP Wrestling Club and eventually became its president and a decorated athlete.
 He won medals in various competitions sanctioned by the Wrestling Association of the Philippines, wherein he represented the UP Wrestling Club or the Quezon City Wrestling Team.
 In 2007, he won a silver medal for Quezon City during the Philippine Olympic Festival – National Capital Region qualifying round.

 He also competed in amateur mixed martial arts (MMA) as representative of S.P.R.A.W.L. – MMA Team.
 He logged a 1–1 fight record: he lost his match in the 2007 URCC University and won in the 2009 S.P.R.A.W.L and BRAWL amateur MMA event.

 He was also elected as the Deputy Grand Triskelion of the Tau Gamma Phi fraternity, UP Diliman chapter.

 De Guzman auditioned and was later cast in the 2009 Cinemalaya film Last Supper Number 3.
 The independent film was where Direk Lauren Dyogi, business unit head of ABS-CBN.
 Dyogi found him and asked to audition for Midnight Phantom.
 He passed the audition and starred as the best friend of Rafael Rosell who plays the title role.

 He was cast in the new PHR series Alyna and paired with his Midnight Phantom co-actor Charee Pineda who has been claimed having chemistry by the fans.